Problem Gambling Awareness Month Addresses 2022 Trends in Problem Gambling and Prevention Across Ohio

 Longmeier said the last year has also been historic for responsible gambling education and awareness, with several evidence-based programs being introduced and expanded throughout the state, all of which are showing effective outcomes.

-"Betting will grow exponentially in Ohio over the next few years," Longmeier said.
-"Preparing now will help families, friends, and communities ensure this growth is safe and responsible."
+"We anticipate sports betting to grow exponentially over the next few years," Longmeier said.
+"Preparing now will help mitigate the impact of problematic gambling and protect Ohioans."

 For more information about Ohio for Responsible Gambling, please visit www.beforeyoubet.org.
 For more information about Problem Gambling Network of Ohio, please visit https://pgnohio.org.